FEMA Fire Management Assistance Declaration – Nevada Spring Valley Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the state of Tennessee to supplement state, tribal and local recovery efforts in the areas affected by severe storms and straight-line winds from July 18-21, 2023 The following areas has been approved for assistance:
+FEMA has issued a Fire Management Assistance Declaration for the state of Oregon to supplement state, tribal and local recovery efforts in areas affected by the Larch Creek Fire on July 10, 2024.
+The following counties have been approved for assistance:

 Public Assistance: